Aryan-Nikul-Patel/Databricks-Lakehouse-for-Wearable-Health-Analytics/README.md

 ## Introduction

-Your company manufactures a wrist‑watch style wearable that continuously streams health parameters to your servers.
+A company manufactures a wrist‑watch style wearable that continuously streams health parameters to your servers.
 This project covers designing and building a data engineering system to ingest, process, and serve that data.

 ## Data Sources